DeBug-X0Exo-Red/require_HMH_logs/HMH_team_favs.md

 # c00lgui Reborn
-a working version of c00lkidds old gui but remade it is lost on death tho so you will have to reexecute it and it can be laggy at times but can be fixed by dying to remove the gui if it does start to lag your game
+a working version of c00lkidds old gui but remade it is lost on death tho so you will have to reexecute it and it can be laggy at times but can be fixed by dying to remove the gui if it does start to lag your game (may have backdoor)
 ```
 require(14125553864):Fire("DeBug_UserName", "c00lkidd")
 ```